DaveTron4/taskmate-ai/README.md

 ### Dashboard Filtering

 Allows users to filter the task list and calendar view by category (e.g., "School," "Personal") or by source (e.g., "Canvas," "Gmail") to focus on one area at a time.

 [gif goes here]

+### Integrate Composio
+Connect the application to third-party tools and APIs using the Composio platform.

+[gif goes here]

+### Toast Alerts
+Show pop-up notifications (toasts) to provide brief feedback to the user (e.g., "Task saved successfully!").

+[gif goes here]

+### Disable Buttons After Click
+Prevent users from accidentally submitting a form or action multiple times by disabling the button after the first click.

+[gif goes here]

+### Implement Spinners
+Display a loading spinner or indicator to show the user that data is being fetched or an action is processing.

+[gif goes here]

+### Set up GitHub OAuth
+Allow users to log in or authenticate with the application using their existing GitHub account.

+[gif goes here]

+### Validate Data - Backend
+Add server-side checks to ensure all data received from the client (e.g., in forms) is correct, complete, and secure before processing.

+[gif goes here]

+### Gracefull Error Handling - Backend
+Implement a robust system on the server to catch, manage, and send clear, helpful error messages to the client instead of crashing.

+[gif goes here]

+### On Page Interaction - Frontend
+Develop the core user interface interactions, such as clicking buttons, filling forms, and having the page update dynamically without a full reload.

+[gif goes here]

+### Redirect - Frontend
+Automatically navigate the user to a different page after a specific action (e.g., redirecting to the dashboard after a successful login).

+[gif goes here]

+### Reset Database Function - Backend
+Create a special backend function or endpoint to clear and reset the database to a default state, which is useful for testing.

+[gif goes here]

+### Implement Backend API - Backend
+Build the server-side API endpoints (e.g., GET, POST, PUT routes) that the frontend will use to create, read, update, and delete data.

+[gif goes here]

+### Deploy on Render
+Configure and deploy the entire full-stack application (both frontend and backend) to the Render hosting platform to make it live on the web.

+[gif goes here]

+### Create Dynamic Routing - Frontend
+Set up client-side routing to handle dynamic URLs, such as viewing a specific item by its ID (e.g., `/tasks/123`).

+[gif goes here]

+### Create Dynamic Routing - Backend
+Set up server-side API routes to handle dynamic parameters, like fetching data for a specific user or item (e.g., `/api/user/:id`).

+[gif goes here]

+### Set up React Frontend
+Initialize and configure the basic file structure, dependencies, and boilerplate for the client-side application using the React library.

+[gif goes here]

+### Set up Express Backend
+Initialize and configure the basic file structure, dependencies, and server setup for the backend API using the Express.js framework.

+[gif goes here]